-Vanderbilt faculty, staff, and students can apply for venture funding of a project that connects microbiome scholarship with diverse topics and investigators.
+Vanderbilt faculty, staff, and students each Fall can apply for Microbiome Venture Funding of a project that connects microbiome scholarship with diverse topics and investigators.

-The fund welcomes proposals that (i) stimulate new microbiome scholarship for the applicants, (ii) support the development of collaborations across disciplines or institutes, and (iii) may subsequently seed a larger project.
+The Center solicits calls for funding by email every August and welcomes proposals that (i) stimulate new microbiome scholarship for the applicants, (ii) support the development of collaborations across disciplines or institutes, and (iii) may subsequently seed a larger project.
 Collaborations among faculty and undergraduate students are especially encouraged.
-The amount of funding is $3000 or less and must be used by March 1, 2019.
+The amount of funding is $3000 or less and must be used by March of the following year.

 Join the listserv to receive microbiome-related notifications.

 - Microbiome effects on enteroendocrine L-cell modulation of intra-epithelial lymphocytes in the ileum by Dr. Julio E. Ayala & Co.